Why your clipboard forgets and what a clipboard should do instead

 Clypy is that redesign.
 It keeps a searchable history of everything you copy, syncs it across every device end-to-end encrypted, tags each clip by type, and puts all of it one keystroke away with ⌥V. The single slot becomes a memory.

 If you've ever lost something the instant you copied the next thing, that's the whole pitch.
-Try it free — no account, no card.
+Try it free with no account or card.